studiocraft/musical-confidence/privacy-policy.markdown

 ---
 title: Privacy Policy
-date: 2017-09-14 23:57:00 Z
+date: 2017-03-09 01:30:00 Z
-position: 6
+position: 4
+slug: privacy
+sitemap:
+  exclude: true
 layout: policy

-overview: 'Studiocraft ("we", "us", or "our") operates [studiocraft.cc](http://studiocraft.cc/ "Studiocraft") (the "Site").
+overview: 'Musical Confidence ("we", "us", or "our") operates [musicalconfidence.studiocraft.cc](http://.musicalconficence.studiocraft.cc/
+  "Musical Confidence") (the "Site").
 This page informs you of my policies regarding the collection, use and disclosure of Personal Information we receive from users of the Site.